Thursday, June 19, 2025

 a sliver of kana

-between my lips.
+between my lips.”

-But the Atlantic hisses
+But the Atlantic

-like a Mae bedju
+is a Mae bedju claiming

-insisting these islands are only
+these islands are only

 ten pimples on a vast face.

-My heart skips quick as a koladera,
+My heart beats a koladera,

 why couldn’t these be